letsencrypt/acme-spec/draft-barnes-acme.md

 1. Form a URI by populating the URI template {{RFC6570}}
 "{scheme}://{domain}/.well-known/acme-challenge/{path}", where:
-  * the scheme field is set to "http" if the "tls" attribute of the response is set to false, and "https" otherwise;
+  * the scheme field is set to "http" if the "tls" field in the response is present and set to false, and "https" otherwise;
   * the domain field is set to the domain name being verified; and
   * the path field is the path provided in the response.
 2. Verify that the resulting URI is well-formed.